ovh/infrastructure-roadmap/README.md

 # OVHcloud Infrastucture Roadmap

 ## How to use
-- You can consult the board of your choice to **find out the current features planned** in the backlog :
+- You can consult the board of your choice to **find out the current features planned** in the backlog:
 [Bare Metal servers ](https://github.com/ovh/infrastructure-roadmap/projects/1 "Bare Metal servers"), [ OS & Distributions ](https://github.com/ovh/infrastructure-roadmap/projects/2 "OS & Distributions"),[ Storage ](https://github.com/ovh/infrastructure-roadmap/projects/3 "Storage"),
 [ Network & Security ](https://github.com/ovh/infrastructure-roadmap/projects/4 "Network & Security"),[ Product Lifecycle](https://github.com/ovh/infrastructure-roadmap/projects/5 "Product Lifecycle")
 - You can **watch a given feature** to get email notifications when it is modified or moves forward